Sunflower season is almost here

-We have planted over 4 acres of sunflowers for you to enjoy this summer.
-We have about 10 varieties of sunflowers this season and should have about 4 weeks of bloom due to succession planting.
+There's just over an acre of sunflowers for you to enjoy this summer.
+There are 6 varieties of sunflowers this season, and I hope to have two to three weeks of bloom.

 Weekday evenings are reserved for area photographers to reserve the fields just for their clients to have a more private photography session.
 If you are interested in this option, more details can be found here.